juliensees/Google-cybersecurity-certificate-notes/module-7.md

         - begin with "for" (signals the beginning of the loop)
         - header is with the "for" keyword, body
         - "i" is the loop variable, which controls the iterations of a loop
+          	- basically says to list each element (one at a time)
         - "in" is the operator; which tells python to run the loop for every item
         - must be a colon at the end of the header